detekt/detekt/ROADMAP.md

-# Roadmap to 1.0.0
+## Roadmap to 1.0.0

 ### todo

-- Overall improve documentation of detekt.
-Introduce a wiki for easier lookup.
+- rework gradle plugin to behave like other static analysis tools
 - `no new complex rules` (maybe only some easy or contributed ones)

 ### done

+- Overall improve documentation of detekt.
+- We now have a website: arturbosch.github.io/detekt
+- Refine threshold definition
 - an output format (like checkstyle etc - thx to @winterDroid)
 - Resolve `formatting` issues, integrate ktlint fixes OR `integrate ktlint` into detekt for formatting
 - Resolve `java9` java.xml.bind issue